machal/cssmine-content/content/css3-media-queries.md

 (max-device-width: 480px)`.
 Unlike using `max-width`, window resize will not affect it.

-Now, let's get back to the remaining queries based on viewport dimensions.
+Now, let’s get back to the remaining queries based on viewport dimensions.
 It is not hard to tell what they will look like:

 ```css